 (NOTE: if you purchase your stay through one of our links, we may receive a small commission.
 This doesn’t cost you anything.
 We are busy parents of 4 kids working full-time, and we’re pursuing this website as a passion to help others enjoy these places we love.
-So if you decide to book one of these places, we would really appreciate it if you purchase through our link.
+So, if you decide to book one of these places, we would really appreciate it if you purchased through our link.
 We can assure you we would never refer you to something just for the money.
-We’re frugal travelers for the most part but we splurge when we think it’s a good value. )
+We’re frugal travelers for the most part but we splurge when we think it’s a good value.)

 If you’re interested in camping, see our Complete Guide to Camping in Yellowstone.

 There are nine lodges/hotels in the park.
 They are:

 - Old Faithful Snow Lodge and Cabins (also open in winter)

 - Mammoth Hot Springs Hotel and Cabins (also open in winter)

 - Grant Village